Governors Feel Heat to Reopen From Protesters, President

 Adding to the pressure are protests against stay-at-home orders organized by small-government groups and Trump supporters.
 They staged demonstrations Saturday in several cities after the president urged them to “liberate” three states led by Democratic governors.

-Protests were planned in Republican-led states, too, including at the the Texas Capitol and in front of the Indiana governor's home.
-Republican Texas Gov. Greg Abbott has already said that restrictions will begin easing next week.
+Protests happened in Republican-led states, too, including at the Texas Capitol and in front of the Indiana governor's home.
+Republican Texas Gov. Greg Abbott already said that restrictions will begin easing next week.
 Indiana Gov. Eric Holcomb — who signed an agreement with six other Midwestern states to coordinate reopening — said he would extend his stay-at-home order until May 1.

 Meanwhile, infections kept surging in the Northeast.

-Rhode Island, sandwiched between the hot spots of Massachusetts and New York, has seen a steady daily increase in the number of infections and deaths, with nursing home residents accounting for more than 90 of the state’s 118 deaths.
-The state’s death rate of around 10 people per 100,000 is among the highest per capita in the nation, according to data compiled by the COVID Tracking Project.
+Rhode Island, between the hot spots of Massachusetts and New York, has seen a steady daily increase in infections and deaths, with nursing home residents accounting for more than 90 of the state’s 118 deaths.
+The state’s death rate of around 10 people per 100,000 is among the nation's highest per capita, according to data compiled by the COVID Tracking Project.

-Massachusetts had its highest number of deaths in a single day on Friday with 159.
-Republican Gov. Charlie Baker said it would be premature for states to begin lifting restrictions when deaths are still climbing.
-Citing the advice of health experts, he said states should look for infection rates and hospitalizations to be on the decline for about two weeks before acting.
+Massachusetts had its highest number of deaths in a single day on Friday, with 159.
+Republican Gov. Charlie Baker, citing the advice of health experts, said states should wait until infection rates and hospitalizations decline for about two weeks before acting.

 Trump, whose administration waited months to bolster stockpiles of key medical supplies and equipment, appeared to back protesters.